rjlee/ha_noise_sensor/README.md

 ## How does it work ?

-The noise sensor uses a [Raspberry Pi Zero WH](https://thepihut.com/products/raspberry-pi-zero-wh-with-pre-soldered-header) and a [Respeaker 2-Mic Hat](https://wiki.seeedstudio.com/ReSpeaker_2_Mics_Pi_HAT/) as the hardware, with [ffmpeg](https://ffmpeg.org/) and [rtsp-simple-server](https://github.com/aler9/rtsp-simple-server)streaming audio to the ffmpeg_noise home assistant integration.
+The noise sensor uses a [Raspberry Pi Zero WH](https://thepihut.com/products/raspberry-pi-zero-wh-with-pre-soldered-header) and a [Respeaker 2-Mic Hat](https://wiki.seeedstudio.com/ReSpeaker_2_Mics_Pi_HAT/) as the hardware, with [ffmpeg](https://ffmpeg.org/) and [rtsp-simple-server](https://github.com/aler9/rtsp-simple-server) streaming audio to the [ffmpeg_noise](https://www.home-assistant.io/integrations/ffmpeg_noise/) home assistant integration.

-The `install.sh` script configures a *fresh* Raspberry Pi with a [Raspberry Pi OS Lite](https://www.raspberrypi.org/downloads/raspberry-pi-os/) to automattically start streaming a rtsp audio stream to home assistant on boot.
+The `install.sh` script configures a *fresh* Raspberry Pi with a [Raspberry Pi OS Lite](https://www.raspberrypi.org/downloads/raspberry-pi-os/) to automatically start streaming a rtsp audio stream to home assistant on boot.

-Caveat: You don't need to use a Respeaker Hat, however noiseless audio capture on the raspberry pi seems to be patchy at best using a USB microphone.
+*Caveat:* You don't need to use a Respeaker Hat, however noiseless audio capture on the raspberry pi seems to be patchy at best using a USB microphone.

 ## What does it look like ?